Ali-Nasrolahi/ali-nasrolahi.github.io/content/portfolio/AVR/index.md

 Utilizing the SPI protocol implemented in the HAL, this driver enables efficient communication between the microcontroller and an SD card, allowing for straightforward data management.
 This SD card driver supports basic I/O operations, seamlessly integrating with the broader AVR library for smooth, dependency-free data handling.

-Source code available at [Ali-Nasrolahi/AVR-SDCard](https://github.com/Ali-Nasrolahi/avr-sdcard).
+Source code is available at [Ali-Nasrolahi/AVR-SDCard](https://github.com/Ali-Nasrolahi/avr-sdcard).

+## DC Motor control based on L293

+A bidirectional DC motor control system was developed using an L293 motor driver, with ADC employed for analog inputs to generate corresponding PWM signals for precise speed control.

+Source code with used circuit are available at [Ali-Nasrolahi/AVR-Gists/Motors](https://github.com/Ali-Nasrolahi/avr-gists/tree/master/Motors).

 ## References

 Main reference for all projects are their specifications, such as:

 - *Microchip's ATmega datasheet*
-- *SD Specifications, Part 1: Physical Layer*
+- SD Specifications, Part 1: Physical Layer
-- and many more!
+- The datasheet for each component relevant to each project

 Also great public repositories, such as *Arduino's* libraries and community projects, were extremely helpful.